formlio/forml/docs/project.rst

-The individual project components defined in the specific modules described below need to be hooked up into the ForML framework using the ``component.setup()`` as shown in the examples below.
+The individual project components defined in the specific modules described below need to be hooked up into the ForML framework using the ``project.setup()`` as shown in the examples below.

-.. autofunction:: forml.project.component.setup
+.. autofunction:: forml.project.setup

 Setup.py